Treatment for Trauma and Mental Health

 This helps clarify why an emotionally charged moment gets seared into the brain (overactive amygdala), but the experience’s details become unclear (hippocampus).
 Sometimes, people get the feeling that they are reliving traumatic moments in the present.
 Such people’s past interferes painfully with the present, repeatedly.

 The third area of the brain to examine when learning traumas impact is the prefrontal cortex, located in the brain’s front.
 Imaging has shown that it goes offline with far less movement in trouble or reliving a traumatic experience.

-Meanwhile, the amygdala gets fired up, so your fear center gets charged up to.
+Meanwhile, the amygdala gets fired up, so your fear center gets charged up too.
 From there, you don’t have the thinking and planning section of your brain working well, which makes it difficult to problem solve, focus, and feel present.

 During an acute trauma moment, the brainstem automatically responds to the threat by initiating the fight, flight, freeze, collapse responses.
-People react by becoming angry, wanting to fight for themselves or feel an urge to flee.
+People react by becoming angry, wanting to fight for themselves or feeling an urge to flee.